 Don't be offended if a Turkish business associates stand very close while conversing.
 Turks do not require as much personal space as some Westerners may be used to.

-Do learn the significance of gestures when negotiating with Turkish associates as these may lead to confusion or miscommunications
+Do learn the significance of gestures when negotiating with Turkish associates as these may lead to confusion or miscommunication

-Do respect Muslim practices and traditions in order to avoid offending Turkish associates
+Do respect Islamic practices and traditions to avoid offending Turkish associates